admob-plus/admob-plus/website/docs/cordova/faq.md

 `Event.isTrusted` is [a part of the Web API](https://developer.mozilla.org/en-US/docs/Web/API/Event/isTrusted), `false` indicates that the event was created or modified by a script or dispatched via `dispatchEvent()`.

+### How to handle "Add or update app-ads.txt" in AdMob console?

+It does not relate to the plugin, see ["Set up an app-ads.txt file for your app"](https://support.google.com/admob/answer/9363762?hl=en).

 ## Android